KacperMitkowski/MERN-movies-auth-jwt/README.md

 ## What is MERN-Movies-with-Auth-JWT?
 This is application about movies.
 You can get information about movies and their comments. there is CRUD interface for logged user.
 There are register and login mechanisms and JWT authentication.
+App is responsive and implements RWD.

 ## About project:
 This is a project for practice either backend or frontend skills.
 The data for this project comes from dummy database from mongodb.com